rust-lang/book/second-edition/src/ch11-03-test-organization.md

 The purpose of unit tests is to test each unit of code in isolation from the rest of the code to quickly pinpoint where code is and isn’t working as expected.
-We put unit tests in the *src* directory in each file with the code that they’re testing.
-The convention is that we create a module named `tests` in each file to contain the test functions, and we annotate the module with `cfg(test)`.
+You’ll put unit tests in the *src* directory in each file with the code that they’re testing.
+The convention is to create a module named `tests` in each file to contain the test functions and to annotate the module with `cfg(test)`.

 #### The Tests Module and `#[cfg(test)]`

-The `#[cfg(test)]` annotation on the tests module tells Rust to compile and run the test code only when we run `cargo test`, but not when we run `cargo build`.
+The `#[cfg(test)]` annotation on the tests module tells Rust to compile and run the test code only when you run `cargo test`, not when you run `cargo build`.
-This saves compile time when we only want to build the library and saves space in the resulting compiled artifact because the tests are not included.
+This saves compile time when you only want to build the library and saves space in the resulting compiled artifact because the tests are not included.
 You’ll see that because integration tests go in a different directory, they don’t need the `#[cfg(test)]` annotation.
-However, because unit tests go in the same files as the code, we use `#[cfg(test)]` to specify that they shouldn’t be included in the compiled result.
+However, because unit tests go in the same files as the code, you’ll use `#[cfg(test)]` to specify that they shouldn’t be included in the compiled result.

 Recall that when we generated the new `adder` project in the first section of this chapter, Cargo generated this code for us: